KaluOkorie/OnlineShoppingDB/README.md

 *   **GitHub:** [KaluOkorie](https://github.com/KaluOkorie)
 *   **LinkedIn:** [https://www.linkedin.com/in/ikennaokorie/](https://www.linkedin.com/in/ikennaokorie/)

-> *“In the digital marketplace, data isn't just king—it's the entire kingdom.
+> *“In the digital marketplace, data isn't just king, it's the entire kingdom.
 Organizing it effectively is the first step to unlocking its true value.”*